reisir/settings/README.md

    - [x] Add links to guides in generator.ini
  - [x] Flip the toggle buttons

 ## TO-DO:
+ - [x] Streamline the generation sequence, maybe make Settings "inject" the generated settings skin into the target skin
+   - [ ] Make construct.ps1 !RefreshApp and load the generated skin without errors
- - [ ] Link syntax Display=Target
+ - [x] Link syntax Display=Target
+ - [x] Add a way to refresh the right skin when variables are changed
+    - [x] Add a way to specify a custom bang to run when variables are changed
+ - [x] Guide on overriding internal Settings `[#s_]` variables
+   - [x] Can now just generate internal Settings settings skin.. because duh
+ - [x] Generate generator.ini
+   - [x] Reconsider.
+ - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
+ - [ ] Slider template
  - [ ] Write wiki for templates
+   - [ ] Dynamically get list of templates for $implementedTypes
- - [ ] Refactor `Pipe-Variable` and `Pipe-Category`
+   - [ ] Dynamically include all includes in Rainmeter.inc template
- - [ ] Add a way to refresh the right skin when variables are changed
-    - [ ] Maybe add a way to specify a custom bang to run when variables are changed
- - [ ] Another way to select file other than Drag & Drop
  - [ ] Add icon support for variables.
 Then move descriptions to X=0r instead of relying on the padding being the same
- - [ ] Guide on overriding internal Settings `[#s_]` variables
- - [ ] Add way to change the icon font per Icon
- - [ ] Slider template
- - [ ] Generate generator.ini
  - [ ] Better (custom ?) colour picker
  - [ ] Document Tooltip
+   - [ ] Make it work first
  - [ ] Make list items rely on actual padding for ClipString instead of complicated width calculations
- - [ ] Streamline the generation sequence, maybe make Settings "inject" the generated settings skin into the target skin
+ - [ ] Proofread the wiki
+ - [ ] Another way to select file other than Drag & Drop
+ - [ ] Add way to change the icon font per Icon